bingoohuang/diamond-miner/README.md

 a java config system base on taobao diamond, main changes included:

++ API is simplified to be more friendly.
 + All files charset changed from GBK to UTF-8.
 + Logging system changed from commons logging to slf4j.
 + All code were cleaned and refactored.
 + Description and valid fields were added for convenience.
-+ An extension was added to local config file.
 + Diamond server disk files are rooted as use home directory.
 + A cache was added to client based on diamond and guava cache.
-+ API is simplified to be more friendly.
++ Some other changes.

 # Usage